brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/discordguide.md

 # Channel Guide

 - **ONBOARDING** (Showing at the top of channel list)
-	- entrance: Post your identities here.
+	- `#entrance`: Post your identities here.
 We will verify your account.
 - **INFORMATION**
 	- `#welcome-and-rules`: As a community server, we have some rules that people should follow.
 Check to see the rules.
 	- `#announcement`: We will post the announcement about the course and brainhack school here, please check here regularly.